SebastianBoldt/Endless/README.md

 ## How to use

-Create a Endless View in Storyboard or Code without a widthConstraint.
+Create a Endless View in Storyboard or Code without a widthConstraint or heightConstraint.
 It will calculate its intrinsic size at runtime for you.
+Just position it where you want.

 ```
+class ViewController: UIViewController {
+    @IBOutlet weak private var indicator: Endless.Indicator!

+    override func viewDidLoad() {
+        super.viewDidLoad()
-let configuration = Endless.Configuration(numberOfPages: 200,
+        let configuration = Endless.Configuration(numberOfDots: 20,
-                                          maxNumberOfPages: .five,
+                                                  maxNumberOfDots: .seven,
+                                                  selectedDotColor: .darkGray,
-                                          dotColor: .lightGray,
+                                                  unselectedDotColor: .lightGray,
                                                   dotSize: 10,
                                                   spacing: 10)
         indicator?.setup(with: configuration)
+    }
+}
 ```

 ## Example